What are BuyAbility Social Enterprises exactly, how can they help businesses and how can they help people with disability?

 What’s the Future of Supported Employment?

-By growing supported employment we can create more work opportunities for people with disability and save billions more of taxpayer dollars.
+By growing supported employment we can create more work opportunities for people with disability and save millions in taxpayer dollars.
 As the policy landscape develops, it is paramount that people with disability have the option of working in supported employment to expand their professional and social networks.

 Where can I find a directory of organisations?